craftingcity/The-Known-World/Prenotes Oct 28 23.md

 They are playing actors as a band of travelling musicians.
 Ulfgar is made to be their management, but they are looking for work as apothecary procurers.

-They are going basalisk hunting in the southeast of [[Boneborn]], AH26 at the Tree playing basalisks as medusas
+They are going basalisk hunting in the southeast of [[Boneborn]], AH26 at the Tree.
+We're playing basalisks as medusas

 ###### INIT
 Baalisks
-	A. 32, 54, 61, 74
+	~~A. 32, 54, 61, 74, 96, 113, 121~~
 	~~B. 13, 31, 54, 71,~~
-	C. 49, 62, 65, 82, 104, 119
+	~~C. 49, 62, 65, 82, 104, 119~~
 Jerran
 ~~Breenabell~~
-Ulfgar
+~~Ulfgar~~
 Nala
 Simon

+Nala is the lone survivor.
+Everyone else has been petrified and is moved into the Bag of Many Rooms.
+We end the session with Nala researching and the Basalisk corpses in the Freezer room too.

+Be sure to mark the territory as a Basalisk Lair